The Perfect 7-Day Grand Circle Road Trip (USA National Parks)

 - Monument Valley

-Some variations of the Grand Circle road trip can take up to 2 weeks to cover up to 8 National Parks.
-The ones bolded are the closest to each other as well as to Las Vegas, so we’re focusing on those for our 1 week Grand Circle road trip itinerary.
+The ones we chose (bolded in the list) are the closest to each other as well as to Las Vegas, so we’re focusing on those for our 1 week Grand Circle road trip itinerary.

 Best time to do the Grand Circle Road Trip

-The best time for a Grand Circle Road Trip is just outside summer – from March to May, or September to November.
+The best time for a Grand Circle Road Trip is just outside summer -from March to May, or September to November.
 This is when the weather is mild, which we experienced when we visited in May.

 At night, the temperatures were just above freezing, but it felt alright when we were out camping.
 During the day, it was sunny and we felt warm but not weighted down by the heat while hiking.